mikablachut/Cinema-Room-REST-Service/README.md

 ## Endpoints

-When you start the application cinema room will be created.The cinema room will have 9 rows with 9 seats in each of them.You can use [Postman](https://www.postman.com) or any similar program for testing the APIs.
+When you start the application a cinema room will be created.
+The cinema room will have 9 rows with 9 seats in each of them.
+You can use [Postman](https://www.postman.com) or any similar program to test the APIs.

 ### Cinema Seats Endpoint